smeinscher/cstrl/README.md

 ## About The Project

-This is a simple game library made for educational purposes.
-The goal is to create my own games with this.
+cstrl is a game library written in C, with a focus on simplicity.
+After discovering my tendency to have to rewrite a bunch of code when starting new projects, I decided I should have a central library for supporting things such as rendering, user input, user interfaces, math functions, and interacting with the operating system.

 Motivation:
 * I enjoy programming, not so much learning the UI or functionality of a traditional game engine.